After the 1914-18 war, Margaret Preston lived and created artworks in Mosman.

 More than one vision.

 Margaret Rose Preston (nee.
 McPherson) was born on 29 April 1875.
-She began training as an traditional artist in Sydney at age 9.
+She began training as a traditional artist in Sydney at age 9.
 In 1893 she enrolled at the National Gallery’s art school in Melbourne, under Frederick McCubbin.

 Margaret McPherson left Australia in 1904.
-She travelled with home town friend and fellow artist Gladys Reynell.
+She travelled with hometown friend and fellow artist Gladys Reynell.
 They absorbed European culture and studied contemporary art trends.

-Ms. McPherson’s antipodean eyes were opened to Post-Impressionism;
+Ms McPherson’s antipodean eyes were opened to Post-Impressionism;

 Cézanne, Matisse, Kandinsky, Rouault, Picasso and Paul Gaugin influenced her work.
 She admired Gaugin in particular, describing him as a ‘magnificent colourist’.1